aoat20/MASS-simulator/README.md

 <img width="441" height="173" alt="Screenshot from 2025-09-05 11-31-31" src="https://github.com/user-attachments/assets/2c06a034-ee87-4684-abb2-5b9e24f8a106" />

 ## Manual Mode
 To change the waypoint of a specific vessel, first click that vessel (defaults to agent), tick the "Change waypoints" box, and simply click the desired waypoints.
 Other vessels can then be clicked and their waypoints changed as desired.
 Once all the desired waypoints have been added, unclick the "Change waypoints" box and the vessels will now follow the new waypoints.
 If while changing waypoints you decide against them, click the "Clear waypoints" button to clear the waypoints.

+Another method of adding waypoints is to left click on the vessel, then middle click all your desired waypoint locations, (reclicking a point will remove it), then middle click on the vessel to activate the waypoints.

+The speed can be adjusted by clicking on a vessel and dragging up to the desired speed.

 ## Test Mode
 Test mode allows programmatic interaction with the simulator.
 Follow the structure shown in the example script, using the "is_episode_running()" in a while loop.